Linear Circuit Analysis

 Energy Generated

-The energy generated (also called produced) by a two terminal component is negative the energy dissipated by that component $$\begin{equation}W_g=-W\end{equation}$$ and is measured in joules (${\class{mjunit}J}$).
+The energy generated (also called produced) by a two terminal component is defined as the negative of the energy dissipated by that component $$\begin{equation}W_g=-W\end{equation}$$ and is also measured in joules (${\class{mjunit}J}$).

 Examples of Solved Problems